 In previous blog entries regarding the prints of Edward Gorey, I have discussed prints made from existing artwork where little or no direct involvement of the artist occurred other than approving and signing the printed images.
 As we move into fine art prints created by Edward Gorey through the process of etching and collagraphs, the artist (Mr. Gorey) is directly involved in the image making process which results in the final set of prints.
 These images cannot exist in any other medium because they are a direct result of the process used to create them.

 In pure etching, a metal (usually copper, zinc or steel) plate is covered with a waxy ground which is resistant to acid.
 The artist then scratches off the ground with a pointed etching needle where he wants a line to appear in the finished piece, so exposing the bare metal.
 The plate is then dipped in a bath of acid, or has acid washed over it.
 The acid "bites" into the metal, where it is exposed, leaving behind lines sunk into the plate.
-Once satisfied with the quality of the lines which are not permanently etched onto the plate, the remaining waxy ground is cleaned off the plate.
+Once satisfied with the quality of the lines which are now permanently etched onto the plate, the remaining waxy ground is cleaned off the plate.

 The artist may now subject the plate to this process again and again to alter the quality of line and tone larger areas of the plate through multiple acid/resist applications.
-Once the plate has been finished, the artist usually turns over the operation of printing the edition to a master printer (who is usually present throughout the entire process).
+Once the plate has been completed, the artist usually turns over the operation of printing the edition to a master printer (who is usually present throughout the entire process).

 The plate is inked all over, and then the ink wiped off the surface, leaving only the ink in the etched lines and areas.
 The plate is then put through a high-pressure printing press together with a sheet of paper (often moistened to soften it).
 The paper picks up the ink from the etched lines, making a print.
 The plate can be printed many times; typically several hundred impressions (copies) could be printed before the plate shows much sign of wear (each impression requires a new layer of ink to be applied).
 This is a technique which has been used for hundreds of years by artists.
 Rembrandt Van Rijn (1606 - 1669) is one the most famous artists to embrace etching as an artist technique.